China Reports 21 New COVID-19 Cases - UrduPoint

 China Reports 21 New COVID-19 Cases

-SHANGHAI, (UrduPoint / Pakistan Point News / WAM - 10th Jun, 2021) China reported 21 new coronavirus cases in the mainland for June 9, up from 16 cases a day earlier, the health authority said in a statement on Thursday.
+SHANGHAI, (UrduPoint / Pakistan Point News / WAM - 16th Jun, 2021) China reported 21 new COVID-19 cases in the mainland for 15th June, up from 20 cases a day earlier, the country's national health authority said on Wednesday.

-Of the new cases, six were local transmissions from the southern province of Guangdong, the National Health Commission said.
+The National Health Commission said in its daily bulletin that all of the new cases were imported infections originating from overseas, with 15 of the total located in the southeastern province of Guangdong.

-By Wednesday, China had a total of 91,337 confirmed infections.
-Its death toll stood unchanged at 4,636.
+The total number of confirmed COVID-19 cases in mainland China stood at 91,492 by the end of 15th June, with the death toll unchanged at 4,636.